ISS Scores Help Determine Inspection Frequency for Carriers

-Inspection Selection System (ISS) scores are a part of the FMCSA’s Motor Carrier Management Information System (MCMIS) and are used by law enforcement officers to pick which trucks and truck drivers to pull over for roadside safety inspections.
+Inspection Selection System Score, or ISS scores, are a part of the FMCSA’s Motor Carrier Management Information System (MCMIS) and are used by law enforcement officers to quickly decide which trucks and truck drivers to stop for inspections.
 Your ISS score is tied to your DOT number, so officers can get your score quickly from their system.
 The ISS score is frequently used to make weigh station bypass decisions.

 - Unsafe Driving